DavidRubio24/handmeasure/README.md

 2. Use those keypoints and the edges of the hand as a reference to find the landmarks.
 3. Show a human the points, so she can modify them if they're wrong.

-The calibrate.py script is independent and is here for convinience.
+The calibrate.py script is independent and is here for convenience.

 ### Install